MSc Education: General pathway

 Dissertation

-Over the course of studies in semester one and two, our staff will support you to gradually become more independent in your studies.
+Over the course of semesters one and two, our staff will support you to become more independent in your studies.
 This helps prepare you for your dissertation project.
-On successful completion of the core and option courses, you will complete a dissertation project which is a piece of independent, original research of 12,000 words.
+Once you successfully complete your core and option courses, you will produce a dissertation.
+This is a piece of independent, original research of 12,000 words.

-Once you reach the dissertation stage, you will have a series of small group and one-to-one meetings with your allocated supervisor, who will work closely with you during the dissertation project.
-One of the benefits of being in a large department is that there is a wide range of staff skills to draw upon so dissertation supervisors are more likely to be specialists in your chosen area of research.
+Once you reach the dissertation stage, you will have a series of small-group and one-to-one meetings with your supervisor, who will work closely with you during the project.
+One of the benefits of being in a large department is that our staff have a wide range of skills to draw upon, so you’re more likely to find a dissertation supervisor who is a specialist in your chosen area of research.

 Contact us